sankar-shan/Pyhton_project/README.md

 # LIFE_EXPECTANCY
-Thia is a Pyhton project
+This is a Pyhton project